-If the TSCTSF does not have an AF-session for a given UE address, the TSCTSF discovers the PCF and TSCTSF sends the Requested PDB, the TSC Assistance Container and other received individual QoS parameters and Requested Alternative QoS Parameter Set(s) to the PCF in Npcf_PolicyAuthorization_Create request message.
+If the TSCTSF does not have an AF- -session for a given UE address, the TSCTSF discovers the PCF and sends a Npcf_PolicyAuthorization_Create request message to the PCF with the same parameters as described above.

-If the TSCTSF receives a Requested 5GS Delay and if the TSCTSF does not have the 5GS Bridge information for the AF-session, the TSCTSF can subscribe for the 5GS Bridge information from the PCF by triggering a Npcf_PolicyAuthorization_Subscribe request.
-The TSCTSF calculates a Requested PDB by subtracting the UE-DS-TT Residence Time (either provided by the PCF or pre-configured at TSCTSF) from the Requested 5GS Delay.
-If the TSCTSF receives any of the following individual QoS parameters: flow direction, Burst Arrival Time, Periodicity, Time domain, Survival Time from the NEF, the TSCTSF determines the TSC Assistance Container and sends it together with the Requested PDB, the TSC Assistance Container and other received individual QoS parameters in the Npcf_PolicyAuthorization_Create/Update request to the PCF.
+If the TSCTSF receives a Requested 5GS Delay, the TSCTSF calculates a Requested PDB by subtracting the UE-DS-TT Residence Time (either provided by the PCF or pre-configured at TSCTSF) from the Requested 5GS Delay.
+If the TSCTSF receives any of the following parameters: flow direction, Burst Arrival Time, Maximum Burst Size, Periodicity, Time domain, Survival Time from the NEF, the TSCTSF determines the TSC Assistance Container and sends it together with the Requested PDB and other received parameters in the Npcf_PolicyAuthorization_Create/Update request to the PCF.